 Now that you know how to get to your app development page, let's publish an app!

 Upload (Publish) Your App

 To begin the process of publishing your app, click Add New App.
 A form appears, allowing you to fill in your app's details.

 The first step is to enter the basic details about your app.

 This screen allows you to enter basic details about the app you are publishing.

-Name: The name of your application.
-Arguably the most important detail of your app, the name of your app should be a good title that conveys the function of the App but is not overly wordy or misleading.
+Title: The name of your application.
+Arguably the most important detail of your app, the name of your app should be a good title that conveys the function of the app but is not overly wordy or misleading.
 Choosing a good name for your app is key to its success, so choose wisely!
-See the Marketplace Considerations chapter for more guidance on how to pick good names.
 Do not include versions in the title unless it is a vital part of the name, for example Angry Birds 2: More Anger.
 Each app on the Marketplace must have a unique name.

 Description: Like the name says, this is a description of your app.
 You can put anything you want here, but a good guideline is no more than 4-5 paragraphs.
 This field does not allow any markup tags or other textual adornments–it's just text.

 Icon: The icon is a small image representation of the app.
 See the Marketplace Basics section of this chapter for detailed requirements for icons.